- 1-1/2 cups cold butter, cut into 1/2-inch pieces

 - In a saucepan, heat cream, sugar and salt to 120°-130°.
 Add to yeast mixture with 1 egg.
 Beat until smooth.
 Stir in butter mixture just until moistened.

-- Place dough onto a well floured surface; roll into a 21-in. x 12-in. rectangle.
-Starting at a short side, fold dough in thirds, forming a 12-in. x 7-in. rectangle.
-Give dough a quarter turn; roll into a 21-in. x 12-in. rectangle.
+- Place dough onto a well-floured surface; roll into a 21x12-in. rectangle.
+Starting at a short side, fold dough in thirds, forming a 12x7-in. rectangle.
+Give dough a quarter turn; roll into a 21x12-in. rectangle.
 Fold into thirds, starting with a short side.
 Repeat, flouring surface as needed.
 (Do not chill dough between each rolling and folding.)
 Cover and chill for 4 to 24 hours or until firm.

-- For filling, in a small bowl, beat egg white until foamy.
+- For filling, in a bowl, beat egg white until foamy.
 Gradually add confectioners' sugar and almond paste; beat until smooth.
 Cut dough in half widthwise.
-Roll each portion into a 12-in. square; cut each square into three 12-in. x 4-in. strips.
+Roll each portion into a 12-in. square; cut each square into three 12x4-in. strips.
 Spread about 2 tablespoons filling down center of each strip.
-Fold long edges together; seal edges and ends.
+Fold long edges together over filling; seal edges and ends.
 Cut into three pieces.

-- Place on greased baking sheets with folded edge facing away from you.
+- Place on parchment paper-lined baking sheets with folded edge facing away from you.
 With scissors, cut strips four times to within 1/2 in. of folded edge; separate slightly.
 Repeat with remaining dough and filling.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Lightly beat water and remaining egg; brush over dough.
 Sprinkle with sugar and almonds.
 Bake at 375° for 15 minutes or until golden brown.
 Remove from pans to wire racks to cool.
 Yield: 1-1/2 dozen.